-I finally broke down and paid $10 for a pinch of saffron at the market.
-I can’t tell you how many times I’ve had it in my hand and wondered if the cost really justified the flavor.
+I can’t tell you how many times I’ve been standing on the spice aisle with a bottle of saffron in my hand wondering if the cost really justified the flavor.

 Would saffron really add that much of a difference to my recipe?